 I worked with a therapist on this issue for a long time, came up with the image that helped me cross into a different level of feeling/ thought/ responding.
 In this post, I described crossing a stream and feeling revived by the momentary immersion of my feet in the cold rushing water of a wilderness stream.
 I used that image to change the feeling of writing – a crossing into healing instead of danger.
 After so many efforts over years and years, it finally worked, and the healing this blog has brought me is the result.
+That is why I’m such a believer that writing can help heal depression.
+But not just any writing.

 James Pennebaker is one of the few psychologists who has researched the question of why writing can be helpful in healing.
 In Opening Up: The Healing Power of Expressing Emotions, he summarizes what he found about writing after initiating studies into the health effect of emotional inhibition.